Tetiana-KET/online-learning-platform/README.md

 - I would make custom select using div, to customize styles, if it won't be considered non semantic.
 - Add the ability to toggle sorting between ascending and descending order.
-- Add possibility to change slides on progress bat click for mobile devices.
+- Add slider swipe for mobile devices